 2. Flagstaff

 Just a two-hour drive from Arizona’s Christmas City is the mountain town of Flagstaff, which holds the equally delightful distinction of being Arizona’s Winter Wonderland.
-With the spectacular San Francisco Peaks as a backdrop, the northern Arizona community more than lives up to that designation.
+With the spectacular San Francisco Peaks as a backdrop, the northern Arizona community more than lives up to the designation.

 Flagstaff averages about 100 inches of snow a year, making it Arizona’s snowiest city, and the annual Winter Wonderland & Tree Lighting sometimes benefits from a blanket of fresh snow.
-The event features music, luminaria bag decorating, and hot cocoa.
+The event typically features music, luminaria bag decorating, and hot cocoa.
 For fun downtown dining, head to Charly’s Pub & Grill in the historic Weatherford Hotel, or for a huge selection of local beers, wings, and burgers, try the Lumberyard Tap Room & Grille.

-At about 7,000 feet elevation, Flagstaff has a fun winter vibe that extends to the nearby Snowbowl Ski Resort, where Arizonans go to ski and snowboard.
+At about 7,000 feet of elevation, Flagstaff has a fun winter vibe that extends to the nearby Snowbowl Ski Resort, where Arizonans go to ski and snowboard.
 For a meal with superb mountain views, check out the resort’s Agassiz Restaurant & Bar at Snowbowl.

 Pro Tip: Flagstaff is also home to the North Pole Experience, a Christmas extravaganza that originates at the Little America Hotel, picking guests up on a festive trolley and taking them to the enchanting Santa’s Workshop, complete with a toy factory, Mrs. Claus’ Bakery, Elf University, and Santa’s Sleigh Hanger.